-Doyon, Limited’s Natural Resources Department operates programs in four key areas.
+Doyon’s Lands and Natural Resources Department operates programs in four key areas.

-Sand, Gravel, & Rock
+Sand, Gravel, and Rock

 Doyon manages over 162 sources of sand, gravel and rock across villages within our region.
 From project conception to completion, Doyon is involved in material development and sales.
 Doyon material sites are not only available for large scale projects, but also for community projects and individual shareholder projects.

-Precious & Base Metal Minerals
+Precious and Base Metal Minerals